John-Nik/Vioekseliksi-website/README.md

 **0.6.9:** Added the functionality to stop the carousel effect from the offers layout | G

 **0.7.0:** Added the finished biomarkers page | E

+**0.7.1:** Added functionality to scroll through the carousel of the offers layout | G